Disney to expand shopping, dining into California Adventure in November

 RELATED VIDEO | Inside look at Disney World's safety measures amid COVID-19

+Among the stores reopening their doors are the Kingswell Camera Shop, Elias & Co. and Julius Katz & Sons, according to the Disney Parks Blog.

+Diners will again have access to the Trolley Treats candy shop and the Fiddler, Fifer & Practical Café, along with the sit-down options of Carthay Circle Lounge and Smokejumpers Grill.

-The Buena Vista Street reopening will happen sometime in November, according to the Disney Parks Blog.
+The Buena Vista Street reopening will happen sometime in November, a statement on the blog said.
+It will include health measures that are already in place at Downtown Disney, including temperature screenings, mask requirements and social distancing guidelines.

+Before Friday's announcement, Cal State Fullerton economists estimated that Southern California's economy could ultimately lose $5 billion if Disneyland Resort's theme parks remain closed through March 2021.

 WATCH | Here's a breakdown of each tier in Newsom's reopening framework